 - Sales people, those who work alone or in remote locations, and shift workers.

-Violence at the Ipswich Hospital is particularly bad, with assaults on staff among one of the worst in the state when compared to other facilities.
-West Moreton Hospital and Health Service figures had revealed there were:
+Violence at the Ipswich Hospital has historically been particularly bad, with assaults on staff among one of the worst in the state when compared to other facilities.
+Previous West Moreton Hospital and Health Service figures had revealed there were:

 - 320 physical assaults reported between 2012 and 2013; and